 for i in range ( 0, 10 ):

 Here first we ask for the user’s name, then it went it to loop after initializing the “for” keyword.
 We write the variable name that was “i” within the “range” of 0 to 10 and then we print the name afterward in the following statement.
 This works like this, we set a range of loop from 0 to 10 to run and we ask for an input, so it keeps on executing the statement inside the for loop until the counter of loop count reaches 10, as soon it reaches 10, it comes out of the loop.
 The endpoint of the loop is n-1 always less than the last range value.

 Nested Loops are the loops inside another loop.
 For a quick example have a look at this.
 These are two nested for loops.

 Well, that’s all for today.
 Today we have learned what iterative control statements or Loops are.
 What are different types of loops, which include while loop, do-while loop, and for loop.
 We also see Nested loops.
 So, that’s it, now you know, what can you do with loops and Loops are one of the most interesting and important topics of any programming language.
 In the next class, we will see some “Jump statements”.
-This is Professor Void, Signing off, I will meet you in the next one, till then “ Happy Coding”.
+This is Dolores Haze, Signing off, I will meet you in the next one, till then “ Happy Coding”.